davidgasquez/handbook/content/values.md

 - Live Smarter not Harder.
 Don't complain about stuff you can easily fix, automate, or delegate.
 Money can buy [time](time.md).
 Accomplish more with less.
 - Knowing more about the world makes you enjoy it more.
 [Understanding how music is made increases the pleasure you get from music](https://youtu.be/JbVfcZxfIZo?list=WL).
   - [Reality has a surprising amount of detail](http://johnsalvatier.org/blog/2017/reality-has-a-surprising-amount-of-detail).
 Surprising detail is a near universal property of getting up close and personal with reality.
 You experience lots of these details the first time you do something new!
+- [If you think you’re going to regret not doing something, you should probably do it](https://blog.samaltman.com/the-days-are-long-but-the-decades-are-short).
+Regret is the worst, and most people regret far more things they didn’t do than things they did do.

 ## Mindfulness

 - Enjoy Life.
 Appreciate the fact that [you're alive](https://youtu.be/9D05ej8u-gU).
 Be grateful about it and practice [mindfulness](https://youtu.be/hQo-CQzoW24).
+You take things for granted, and then they're gone.
+Don't wait to do things that matter, and savor the time you have.
+[Life is short](http://paulgraham.com/vb.html).
 - Make time to reflect.
 Don't waste time doing anything by momentum if you don't enjoy it.
 Not doing something that isn't worth doing is a wonderful way to spend your time.
 Happiness is a choice.
 - Be aware of your internal state.
 Making this more visible makes a better feedback loop.
 - One task at a time.
 No distractions.